coderforlife/KmpGLDemo/library/kmpgl-core/README.md

 No GL constants are defined within the context, instead they are available in the singleton object `GL`.

 There is no `getParameter()` but instead type-specific functions.
 Parameters like `border` that must always be a specific value have been removed or defaulted; postfix argument types like "i" or "f" sometimes dropped from the names.

 On any system, the biggest task it to implement a `GLListener` instance.
 This is where all the logic for the 3D program will be implemented (primarily in `create()`/`recreate()` for loading resources and `render()` to draw a frame).

 A `GLContext` object can only be initialized once, but can be reused (the view can be moved to another layout for example).
-The context and view can only be used once at a time in a particular layout though, so if additional views are needed in the same layout, additional contexts will be required.
+The context and view can only be used one at a time in a particular layout though, so if additional views are needed in the same layout, additional contexts will be required.

 Android
 -------